 Surgeons at Brigham and Women’s Hospital (BWH) specialize in hepatobiliary diseases, including bile duct cancer.
-As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), we offer world-class patient care with leading-edge research in the fight against pancreatic cancer and bile duct cancer.
+As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber Brigham Cancer Center, we offer world-class patient care with leading-edge research in the fight against pancreatic cancer and bile duct cancer.
 Our board certified surgeons pioneered the use of laparoscopic techniques in treating hepatobiliary cancers and today use robotics and other minimally invasive surgery technologies for liver resection and Whipple procedure operations.

 Factors that contribute to an increased risk for bile duct cancer include:

 Learn if you are at risk for bile duct cancer.